 Mark is a graduate of St Andrews University, the College of Law and the London School of Mediation.
 He was Chairman of the Governors of Aysgarth Preparatory School in North Yorkshire and is currently a Governor of Harrow School.
 He is also a Trustee of the John Lyon Foundation, an education and grant giving charity.

-Meet our senior management team
+Meet our Senior Leadership team